 Doctor Who episode 97: The Feast of Steven (25/12/1965)

-• If it wasn’t obvious this was a comedy episode we’re not left in any doubt for long: ‘I’ve got a complaint’ – ‘Well the doctor’s just round the corner’ followed by some tiresome business about a stolen greenhouse, and Steven entering dressed as a policeman with a Scouse accent
+Doctor Who‘s first Christmas episode begins with the police in festive mood – and the TARDIS arriving in various TV and film locations.
+If it wasn’t obvious this was a comedy episode we’re not left in any doubt for long: ‘I’ve got a complaint’ – ‘Well the doctor’s just round the corner’ followed by some tiresome business about a stolen greenhouse, and Steven entering dressed as a policeman with a Scouse accent.

-• Doctor: What’s all this funny accent?
+THE DOCTOR: What’s all this funny accent?

-• Steven: Everyone else is doing it
+STEVEN: Everyone else is doing it

 Next episode: Volcano